Payroll tax may apply to personal services income paid by a personal services entity to an individual.

-Where an employment agent procures the services of a personal services entity for a client, this may give rise to an employment agency contract as defined in s37 of the Act (depending on consideration of all relevant facts and legal authorities).
+If an employment agent procures the services of a personal services entity for a client, this may create an employment agency contract as defined in s37 of the Act.

 If there is an employment agency contract:

-• The amount paid or payable to the personal services entity by the employment agent in respect of the provision of services in connection with the employment agency contract is taken to be wages and subject to payroll tax.
+- payments to the personal services entity by the employment agent are wages subject to payroll tax.

 The payment made by the personal services entity to the individual(s) who performed the services under the employment agency contract is not subject to payroll tax under s41 of the Act (the double taxation provision).